ucjazz/ucjazz_site/join.md

 title: Join
 ---
 ## Fall 2018 Auditions
+To sign up for an audition, visit the UC Jazz studios in the basement of the Cesar Chavez building and write your name in a time slot on the bulletin board.
 UC Jazz auditions for the <a href="datebook.html">2018/2019 school year</a> will be held on:
 * Monday, Aug 27  10am-4pm
 * Tuesday, Aug 28  10am-4pm
 * Wednesday, Aug 29  10am-2pm